The complete Bramah lock can be disassembled into the following parts:

 - The key can now be turned anti-clockwise, rotating the central cylinder that is either, inset with a rear stud that engages with the guide plate attached to the lock slider, or, affixed with an arm that engages with an incised ridge on the lock slider.

-- With the lock slider now in the locked position, the key can complete its anti-clockwise turn back to the 0 degree mark, where it can naturally ‘pop’ out from the front lock aperture using the initial spring-loaded mechanism behind the wafers.
+- With the lock slider now in the locked position, the key can complete its anti-clockwise turn back to its initial insertion point, where it can naturally ‘pop’ out from the front lock aperture using the initial spring-loaded mechanism behind the wafers.

-- Unlocking the Bramah lock is a simple case of reversing the locking procedure; the key is re-inserted, pressed in, and now turned clockwise by 360 degrees back to the 0 degree point where again it will ‘pop’ out from the front lock aperture.
+- Unlocking the Bramah lock is a simple case of reversing the locking procedure; the key is re-inserted, pressed in, and turned clockwise by 360 degrees to its initial insertion point.
+The key will again ‘pop’ out from the front lock aperture.